hotosm/osm-fieldwork/docs/FAQ.md

     sudo update-ca-certificates
     ```

-    If running ODKConvert within FMTM, this is handled for you.
+    If running OSM-Fieldwork within FMTM, this is handled for you.

 - Disable SSL verification (not recommended)